psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :h3:`Neuroscience Researchers`

-     Rather than study the brain using simplified stimuli, the movie Forrest Gump is used to provide complex sensory input that is reproduceable, yet richly laden with real-life-like content and contexts.
+     Rather than study the brain using simplified stimuli, the movie Forrest Gump is used to provide a complex sensory input that is reproduceable, yet also richly laden with real-life-like content and contexts.

-     While a dataset like this is interesting and valuable enough in its own right, coupling it with both eye-tracking data and an ever-expanding set of movie annotations provides an oppourtunity to delve into and understand the contexts delivered by such a complex stimulus.
+     While a dataset like this is interesting and valuable enough in its own right, it is coupled with both eye-tracking data and an ever-expanding set of movie annotations.
+This provides, we believe, a unique oppourtunity to delve into and understand the actual contexts delivered by such a complex stimulus.

      Provide some Neurosciency Jargon.
 Too much 3T - 7T to handle with all that EEG that's goin' on.
 Perhaps appended to/after the first paragraph.